-Patient was instructed to remove the placed tampon after ~4 hours and to wait in the waiting room until his first void and then to report back to the radiologist afterwards.
+The patient was instructed to remove the placed tampon after ~4 hours and to wait in the waiting room until his first void and then to report back to the radiologist afterwards.
 This is to ensure timely pick up of complications, e.g. urinary retention or intense post-biopsy bleeding.

 This case demonstrates the interpretation and reporting of a multiparametric MRI (mpMRI) of the prostate following the Prostate Imaging - Reporting and Data System (PI-RADS v2.1) 1,2.

-The lesion in the posterolateral peripheral zone of the left midgland was assessed as PI-RADS 4, because of its size (<15 mm) and no “definite” signs of extraprostatic extension, although the latter might be suggested because of the broad capsular contact and small area of retraction.
+The lesion in the posterolateral peripheral zone of the left midgland was assessed as PI-RADS 4, because of its size (<15 mm) and no “definite” signs of extraprostatic extension, although the latter might be suggested because of the broad capsular contact and a small area of retraction.
 Nevertheless, the lesion is likely clinically significant and thus MRI-targeted prostate biopsy was recommended.

 The procedure of the conducted MR in-bore biopsy is illustrated in this case.

-Patient underwent robot-assisted, laparoscopic, unilateral intrafascial, nerve-conserving, prostatovesiculectomy with pelvic lymphadenectomy and subsequent hormone therapy.
+The patient underwent robot-assisted, laparoscopic, unilateral intrafascial, nerve-conserving, prostatovesiculectomy with pelvic lymphadenectomy and subsequent hormone therapy.